GEOUNED-org/GEOUNED/README.md

 /~>geouned -r file_config_name
 ```

 Detailed descriptions of all options of the config files (forward ans reverse) are given in the manual located in ~docs/ folder.
+Prueba 1